“I want to look back on my career and be proud of the work, and be proud that I tried everything.”

 “To earn money, of course.”

 But consider this: While an 18-wheeler truck driver earns up to $67,000, the average accountant earns just short of $61,000.
-People may think that money is the only reason they choose their career, but how many of us are ready to ditch that suit and tie?
+People may think that money is the only reason they choose their career.
+But some self-evaluation of your current job and personal desires may be needed.

 Depending on your personality, you may have chosen your particular job for career advancement structure, or the opportunity to make a difference.